EsotericSoftware/kryo/README.md

 Unsafe-based input streams, but not by usual Input streams.
 The same applies on the opposite direction: data written by usual Output streams cannot be correctly read by Unsafe-based input streams.

 It should be safe to use Unsafe IO streams as long as both serialization and deserialization are using them and are executed on the same processor architecture (more precisely, if the endianness and internal representation of native integer and floating point types is the same).

+Unsafe IO was extensively tested on X86 hardware.
+Other processor architectures are not tested to the same extent.
+For example, there were some bug reports from users trying to use it on SPARC-based platforms.

 ## Serializers